MarkHaoxiang/florl/README.md

 Training federated reinforcement learning with Flower.

+This branch is a snapshot from 15/03/2024, for Xavier Chen's submission.

 ## Project

 Together with https://github.com/MarkHaoxiang/ros2_flower_rl, Forms part of my Federated Learning course project for Part II of the Computer Science Tripos at Cambridge.